km1036/PyBer_Analysis/README.md

 <img src="https://github.com/katmarcin/PyBer_Analysis/blob/27f8262af7aedfdbed2aadbb2f2d22178d62d135/analysis/PyBer_fare_summary.png">

 The PyBer analysis allows us to visualize very significant differences in ride-sharing data among the different city types.
 It is clear that as an area becomes more urbanized, the average total fare increases consistently across the date range.
 The month has no effect on the average total fare when cross-comparing the city types as a whole.
-The highest average total fare for rural cities in the date range was about $500 US dollars, for the month of April.
+The highest average total fare for rural cities in the date range was about $500 dollars, for the month of April.
 For suburban cities, the highest average total fare was about $1450 which was seen in February.
 That same average was approximately $2500 for urban cities which peaked both at the end of February and beginning of March.
 By comparing this data, we can deduce urban city total fares could be five times greater than their rural counterparts, while suburban cities remain a stagnant average between these two city types.
 What all three city types does share is two specific patterns where average total fare rises.
 This is seen when comparing the end-point averages of two date ranges, January-February and March-April.

 ## Summary